aammd/Habitat_Filtering/MS/OrgSize.md

 <!--Wang, J., Soininen, J., Zhang, Y., Wang, B., Yang, X. and Shen, J. (2012), Patterns of elevational beta diversity in micro- and macroorganisms.
 Global Ecology and Biogeography, 21: 743–750. doi: 10.1111/j.1466-8238.2011.00718.x-->

-The environment may not affect small-bodied organisms if they have large fundamental niches, meaning that they would not experience much selection after colonizing a new habitat.
+The environment may not affect small-bodied organisms if they have large fundamental niches, meaning that they would not experience much selection (_sensu_ Vellend) after colonizing a new habitat.
 This larger fundamental niche could be caused by several factors.
 First, their small body size allows habitat heterogeneity to affect them at very small scales:  smaller things are able to find tiny microhabitats that they are able to tolerate, while organisms that live at larger scales cannot.
-Secondly, single celled organisms may be able to use multiple carbon sources [@Langenheder2007] and therefore are found in more habitats.
-Microscopic life is also more likely to possess resting stages when a habitat is unfavorable (e.g. encysting protists, tun state for tardigrades) or to propagate by a resistant life history stage (spores).
+Secondly, single-celled organisms may be able to use multiple carbon sources [@Langenheder2007] and therefore are found in more habitats.
+Microscopic life is also more likely to possess resting stages when a habitat is unfavorable (e.g. encysting protists, tun state for tardigrades) or to propagate by a resistant life history stage such as spores.
 At the population level, small organisms may persist in a habitat if they are able to adapt to local conditions by virtue of their short generation times and high population sizes.
 This adaptation can also involve the use of environmental